astral-sh/tokio-tar/README.md

 - Unicode normalization: some OSes (like macOS) use Unicode's NFD normalization form for path handling, meaning that distinct byte sequences within an archive can normalize to the same path on disk.
 - Case folding: Some filesystems are case-insensitive or case-preseving, meaning that entries whose paths only vary by case may result in the same path on disk.
 For example, both APFS (macOS) and NTFS (Windows) exhibit case-insensitive/preserving behavior.
-- **Path Equivalence**: Other OS-specific rules that treat distinct byte sequences as the same file.
+- Path equivalence: Other OS- or filesystem-specific rules that treat distinct byte sequences as the same file.

 ## License